prakharmrsl/easypcceo.github.io/pages/best-gaming-mousepads/best-gaming-mousepads.md

 ### Competitive Edge

-A high quality gaming mousepad is pretty important for gamers as it provides the competitive edge we need..
-It allows for precise cursor movements which are crucial for competitive play.Any wrong mouse movement can result in a death, or worse, a loss.
+A [high quality gaming mousepad is pretty important](http://www.tested.com/tech/accessories/1850-the-real-benefits-of-an-expensive-gaming-mousepad/) for gamers as it provides the competitive edge we need.
+It allows for precise cursor movements which are crucial for competitive play.
+Any wrong mouse movement can result in a death, or worse, a loss.
 Such instances can be avoided or reduced with a quality mousepad.

-Though the gaming mouse can work on most surfaces, gaming requires tracking on a more optimized surface for achieving improved mouse control and accurate cursor placement.
+Though a gaming mouse can work on most surfaces, competitive gaming requires tracking on a more optimized surface.

-As most mousepads have got enhanced tracking surfaces, the mouse can track as accurately as possible.
-This would ultimately help to improve players’ video gaming experience.
+As most mousepads have enhanced tracking surfaces, the mouse can track as accurately as possible.
+This will ultimately help to improve players’ video gaming experience.
 In the case of competitive players, it can make a big difference in the outcome of the game.

 ### Health Benefits